 PSD2 - enabled innovation through opening the banking-APIs

-The transactions require strong authentication and compliance to the Payment Service Directive PSD2 as well as the eIDAS regulation.
-A modern and eIDAS compliant architecture is required for this.
-If properly chosen, it opens the doors for more automation and process streamlining (like remote onboarding and creation of accounts as well as digital signing of contracts with an eIDAS and KYC compliant digital identity profile).
+The transactions require strong authentication and compliance with the Payment Service Directive PSD2 as well as the eIDAS regulation.
+A modern and eIDAS-compliant architecture is required for this.
+If properly chosen, it opens the doors for more automation and process streamlining (like remote onboarding and creation of accounts as well as the digital signing of contracts with an eIDAS and KYC-compliant digital identity profile).

 PSD2 opens standardized access for financial service providers to the banking infrastructure.
-A proper orchestration of external services with home grown value propositions allows the banks to continuously innovate and expand the offerings.
+Proper orchestration of external services with homegrown value propositions allows the banks to continuously innovate and expand their offerings.

 Open Innovation around the Microsoft Dynamics Platform

-Traditionally, in legacy banking architecture, mainframe architectures played (and still plays) an important role handling the transactions with ATM machines.
-The growing versatility of the banking and payment services is leading to an ongoing replacement of this legacy IT.
+Traditionally, in legacy banking architecture, mainframe architectures played (and still play) an important role in handling transactions with ATM machines.
+The growing versatility of banking and payment services is leading to an ongoing replacement of this legacy IT.

-More service oriented providers are entering the market, headed by Microsoft, with 16% market share in license, maintenance and subscription based revenues (followed by FIS Global, Fiserv, SAP and Oracle).
-Microsoft also has been showing strong growth over the last years (>14% annually) with its banking oriented MS Dynamics Suite.
+More service-oriented providers are entering the market, headed by Microsoft, with a 16% market share in license, maintenance, and subscription-based revenues (followed by FIS Global, Fiserv, SAP, and Oracle).
+Microsoft also has been showing strong growth over the last years (>14% annually) with its banking-oriented MS Dynamics Suite.

-Microsoft imposed minimal switching costs, being already present in many banks with Office 365 applications.
-So instead of requiring disruptive procedural change, Microsoft had the possibility to gradually increase its presence with more apps, deployed with released standard policies and as a registered vendor in the legal and purchasing departments.
+Microsoft imposed little switching fees, as Office 365 applications were already available in several banks.
+So instead of requiring disruptive procedural change, Microsoft had the possibility to gradually increase its presence with more apps, deployed with released standard policies, and as a registered vendor in the legal and purchasing departments.

-Using the MS Dynamics platform allows a bank to make use of many external applications (analyzing latent potential, seizing opportunities, predicting future behavior or proactively recommending services on user profiles), integrated in the MS Dynamics Ecosystem.
+Using the MS Dynamics platform allows a bank to make use of many external applications (analyzing latent potential, seizing opportunities, predicting future behavior, or proactively recommending services on user profiles), integrated into the MS Dynamics Ecosystem.

 Cloud-based Innovation using Microsoft Azure

 We already addressed the gradual entrance of MS Azure into the banking world.
-With only little legal, purchase or structural barriers, banks can spread to the MS Azure Cloud to deploy services there (either independently or jointly with service providers or other banks in a coopetitive scenario).
+With only a few legal, purchase, or structural barriers, banks can spread to the MS Azure Cloud to deploy services there (either independently or jointly with service providers or other banks in a competitive scenario).

 Specific green-field services can be deployed and offered here.

-Also in this context, MYOK is a key liberty that should not be traded off.
+Also, MYOK is a key liberty that should not be traded off in this context.